Eelkhoorn/stm8ef-mu/README.md

 # STM8EF-MU
 This repository provides some files that enables muforth (https://github.com/nimblemachines/muforth) to be used in conjunction with stm8ef (https://github.com/TG9541/stm8ef).
-It makes use of Thomas' stm8ef kernel, but with muforth the interpreter and compiler words are no longer needed and neither are the name fields and link fields.
+It makes use of Thomas' stm8ef kernel, but in muforth the interpreter and compiler words are no longer needed and neither are the name fields and link fields.
 They are stripped off, this results in a significantly smaller kernel.
 The muforth STM8 assembler/disassembler doesn't exist (yet), instead copies of the S08 versions are loaded.
 The flash area is set to start after the kernel, so muforth's **flash-image** starts flashing from there and leaves the kernel unchanged.
 To flash interrupt vectors, use **!flash** from aliases.

 ### Procedure
 * install muforth and compile from muforth/src: **./configure && make**
-* move the folders in **mu** to **muforth/mu/**
 * install stm8ef
-* in stm8ef, rename forth.asm:  **mv forth.asm forth_original.asm**
-* move the folders in **stm8ef_mu** to **stm8ef/**
-* check wether the symlink stm8ef/muforth_inc/boardcore.inc points to the right file
+* make sym links to your stm8ef and muforth folders: **ln -s /home/$USER/muforth**, **ln -s /home/$USER/stm8ef**
+* do **./run** , this makes backup files (*_original) of certain stm8ef files and replaces them with sym links. **./undo** restores the backup files.
-* run **make BOARD=MINDEV flash** or **make BOARD=W1209-FD flash**
+* in stm8ef run **make BOARD=...... flash**
 * make a sym link of **stm8ef/out/BOARD/forth.rst** in **muforth/mu/work**
-* check the link in muforth/mu/tools/kernel.sh
+* check the symlink in muforth/mu/tools/kernel.sh, it should point to muforth/mu/target/STM8/words.mu4
-* run **work/kernel.sh** to update the words file
+* in mu/work run **./kernel.sh** to update the  file (containing the kernel words) and the link in muforth/mu/target/STM8
 * hook up an uart interface device, make sure **muforth/mu/serial-target** points to your uart device
 * start muforth from muforth/mu:
-for MINDEV: &emsp; &emsp; **./muforth -f target/STM8/build.mu4 -f work/aliases**
+for MINDEV and STM8L051F3: &emsp; &emsp; **./muforth -f target/STM8/build.mu4 -f work/aliases**
 for W1209-FD: &emsp; **./muforth -d W1209 -f target/STM8/build.mu4 -f work/aliases**
 * in muforth: **chat** starts uart communication with the target